Swap rows i and j in a dense matrix.

 Replace column dst by col dst + col src * c.

-This is the right-scalar variant of colAdd.
-It is the column-add operation
+This is the right-scalar variant of colAdd, valid as a right-multiplication

-whose right-multiplication wrapper is valid over a noncommutative ring.
+wrapper over a noncommutative ring.
+Same flat per-entry column engine as

 Equations